-- Charisma Trophy.
-Run under CCI3\-S or CCN3\-S conditions and open to Young Riders.
-If the Trial is held under CCN3\-S condition, Young Riders must have a Qualifying Result in either a CCI2\-S or a CCN3\-S during the current calendar year in question or the 2 preceding calendar years. - 2.
+- 1. Charisma Trophy.
+Run under CCI3-S or CCN3-S conditions and open to Young Riders. - 2.
 Hoffman Trophy.
-Run under CCI2\-S or CCN2\-S conditions and open to Juniors.
+Run under CCI2-S or CCN2-S conditions and open to Juniors.

-Applications to hold the New Zealand Young Rider and Junior Rider CCN-S Championship should be addressed to the Sport Manager of ESNZ Eventing.
+Applications to hold the New Zealand Young Rider and Junior Rider Short Format Championship should be addressed to the Sport Manager of ESNZ Eventing.